mirfanmcs/AI-Samples/Console-AI-Foundry-Chat-App/readme.md

-# Simple Azure AI Foundry Agent Application
+# Azure AI Foundry Console Chat Application

-A simple console-based AI Agent application that uses Azure AI Foundry agent service through the Azure AI Foundry Python SDK.
+A console-based chat application that uses Azure AI Foundry (formerly Azure AI Studio) to interact with OpenAI models through the Azure AI Foundry Python SDK.

 ## Overview

 This application demonstrates how to:
-- Connect to the AI Foundry project for your agent, using the project endpoint and Entra ID authentication.
+- Connect to Azure AI Foundry using Microsoft Entra ID authentication
-- Get a reference to an existing agent that you created in the Azure AI Foundry portal, or create a new one specifying:
-   - The model deployment in the project that the agent should use to interpret and respond to prompts.
-   - Instructions that determine the functionality and behavior of the agent.
-   - Tools and resources that the agent can use to perform tasks.
-- Use the data.txt as grounded data for Knowledge
-- Use empty CodeInterpreterTool
-- Create a thread for a chat session with the agent.
-All conversations with an agent are conducted on a stateful thread that retains message history and data artifacts generated during the chat.
-- Add messages to the thread and invoke it with the agent.
-- Check the thread status, and when ready, retrieve the messages and data artifacts.
+- Use the Azure AI Projects SDK to get an OpenAI client
-- Repeat the previous two steps as a chat loop until the conversation can be concluded.
+- Create a streaming chat interface in the console
-- When finished, delete the agent and the thread to clean up the resources and delete data that is no longer required.
+- Maintain conversation history throughout the session

 ## Prerequisites